rasmaormane/testing/content/user-guide/getting-started/index.md

 but more modules are planned to be developed and included in the future.
 For more detail, refer to the [**Tools Section**]({{< relref "/#tools" >}}).

-## 2. 🗃️ Characterise the data/measurements that require the uncertainty propagation
+## 2. 🗃️ Characterise the data/measurements that require the uncertainty propagation.

 The main purpose of these tools, is to propagate uncertaintites.
 To do that, you must have an overall understanding of the type of data/measurements you are working with.

-To help you identify all the relevant infromation from your data-set, we have compiled a list of relevant questions and comments.
+To help you identify all the relevant information from your dataset, we have compiled a list of relevant questions and tips.

 ### 🗸 General

   - ❔ What kind of data do you have?
   - ❔ Does it require any pre-processing or filtering?
   - ❔ How many datapoints do you have?
-Is it memory-heavy?
+Is the data memory-heavy?

 ### 🗸 Quantifying uncertainties on input quantities

   - ❔ Can you list all the input quantities of your measurements?
-  - ❕ Each of these quantities will be affected by one or more error effect.
+  - ❕ Each of these quantities will be affected by one or more error effect!
+  - There are three types of errors, each with their own characteristics:

+  1. Random
+  2. Systematic
+  3. Structured random

 ### 🗸 Defining measurement function